chadblack/2021ELA/syllabus.md

 TAs outside of class.
 The advantages include: extra help on an assignment or preparation for exams; clarification of materials covered in lecture, discussion of comments on your work; discussion of this or related courses.
-Normally, I would have an open door on campus during drop-in hours.
-This semester, I'm not planning on sitting in a vacant Zoom session, so we will have to do these by appointment.
-I will always set aside our Thursday time for individual meetings, but can schedule at other times too.
+I have an open door policy during my drop-in hours.
+I will be there, and you are welcome to come by for any reason.
+Your TAs have the same.

 **Changes:** I reserve the write to change this syllabus as the semester progresses.
 This is not a contract, but rather a document to guide expectations and clearly communicate weekly assignments.
 Please bring the syllabus with you to our class meetings.
 Or, keep up with it on the course website.
+We'll have to remain flexible as the outlook for our fourth pandemic semester is still uncertain.